Home Careers Chef How To Become

 It also teaches you the basics of kitchen operations, provides practical experience and helps you establish connections early in your career

-Step 3: Obtain formal education (optional)
+Step 3: Obtain a formal culinary education (optional) at reputable culinary schools or universities offering hospitality management programs

 [Source: O*NET]